zealot128/attribute_imagifiable/README.md

 rake db:migrate
 ```

-include and use in your Models:
+2. Include and use in your Models:

 ```ruby